Our Verdict

 We can't say enough about how awful clip or hook-style LATCH connectors are to work with.
 While they are safe and do the job fine, they are a pain to put on and take off.
 You can't remove them until you release the tension in the strap, and you need enough slack to push the hook forward to twist it off the anchor.
 We'd rather spend a few more dollars to get the push-on connectors with a push-button or pull-tab release mechanism.
 We had to sit in the seat to release the tension.

 The forward-facing installation of the Safety 1st has a similar level of frustration with no lock-off and hook LATCH connectors, but at least you don't need to mess with a level indicator.
-The threading path is straightforward, and the handle works okay, though it gets hung up on something occasionally.
+The threading path is straightforward, and the handle works okay, though it occasionally gets hung up on something.
 It is easier to tighten this configuration in both test cars, and the final result was much more stable than rear-facing.

 Ease of Install - Belt

-The Grow and Go only offers a line on a decal for leveling, and there is no color-coding or lock-off, making installation a frustrating experience that feels like they don't care if you succeed.
+The Grow and Go only offers a line on a decal for leveling, with no color-coding or lock-off, making installation a frustrating experience that feels like they don't care if you succeed.
 Installation is a fight to keep it upright because it is top-heavy, and you have to take some of the cover off to access the path, all while you keep the towels in the right spot to get the right angle for installation.
-While you need the towel to get the angle right, they must also be pretty mushed down to get the best angle.
-We used 1-2 towels depending on the test car.
+While you need the towel to get the angle right, it must also be pretty mushed down to get the best angle.
+We used 1-2 towels, depending on the test car.
 The belt pathway is pretty straightforward, but with no lock-off or tensioner, you are pulling and pulling, and even after you've done your best, it only just passes the wiggle test.
-The back of the seat was raised off of the vehicle seat on one test car, and overall, we felt uncomfortable with the final product.
+The back of the seat was raised off the vehicle seat on one test car, and overall, we felt uncomfortable with the final product.
 We suspect many parents will be disappointed by the stability.

 Ease of Use